rameshavinash94/Wikipedia-QA-System/README.md

-# NLP Chat Bot for Wikipedia
+# NLP QA System for Wikipedia

 Wiki QA Web Applicaiton that dynamically locates wikipedia sources and applies NLP to answer user questions.
 A QA system will assist in quickly locating information.